Searches for the BSM scenarios at the LHC using decision tree based machine learning algorithms: A comparative study and review of Random Forest, Adaboost, XGboost and LightGBM frameworks: Decision Tree algorithms

 \textbf{\underline{Exclusive feature bundling (EFB):}} The complexity of an algorithm increases with increasing input features.
 To improve efficiency, the algorithm looks for exclusive features in a given dataset (features that do not take non-zero values at the same time).
 To illustrate this point, let us suppose a binary dataset has a feature column for the gender of the person in a given entry.
 If we set the male to $1$ then the female is automatically set to $0$ and vice-versa.
 Both cannot take the same value simultaneously.
 EFB carefully combines these exclusive features and creates a new bundle, thus effectively reducing the input features without sacrificing accuracy.

 The flow-chart of \texttt{LightGBM} algorithm is shown in Fig.~\ref{fig:flow_lgbm}. \texttt{LightGBM} algorithm turns out to be more efficient in terms of time consumption compared with \texttt{XGBoost} while maintaining a competitive accuracy.
 Due to its histogram-based approach, \texttt{LightGBM} uses less memory, making it more efficient and scalable while dealing with complex large dataset.
 Nevertheless, as \texttt{LightGBM} splits the trees leaf-wise, it can produce much more complex tree structures, resulting in overfitting in some cases.
+Similar to other BDT models, adjusting the parameters like the number of trees, \texttt{max\_depth}, \texttt{learning\_rate}, \texttt{subsample} is quite useful to prevent overfitting.
+Controlling the number of bins in which feature values are bucketed can reduce the chances of overfitting.
+This can be done by setting the \texttt{max\_bin} parameter properly.
+To avoid complex tree structures, the minimum data in one leaf and the sum of hessian in one leaf are useful, along with the number of leaves in one tree.
+This procedure can be done using \texttt{min\_data\_in\_leaf}, \texttt{min\_sum\_hessian\_in\_leaf}, and \texttt{num\_leaves} parameters, respectively.
+While partitioning, the minimum gain to perform a split can be done using \texttt{min\_gain\_to\_split}.
+In addition, implementing techniques such as regularization and cross-validation also aid in preventing overfitting.